laravel-enso/documentation/docs/packages/core.md

 once a newer version is released
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the scss & js assets, once a newer version is released (ran automatically with --force after every composer install)
-- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the templates used for email
+- `php artisan vendor:publish --tag=enso-mail-assets` - a common alias for when wanting to update the templates used for email

 ## Commands